bridging the gap between art and science.

 We are now also accepting applications from BIPOC K-12 Teachers from Arizona through our new partnership with the Million Dollar Teacher Project.
 Educators, when filling out the application please select the community college faculty selection.

-We need your help raising $50,000 each year to send 16 community college students and faculty to Space Camp.
+We need your help raising $50,000 annually to send 16 community college students and faculty to Space Camp.
 Please help increase diversity in the space industry by bridging the gap between art and science.

 Proctor Foundation Awards